thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 ## Model

 The model is specified in the `/monty` section of `defaults`.
-In the case it is the `graph_exp1000_e3_t3_tot2500` model, which in a `MontyForGraphMatching` model with 1 000 exploratory steps, 3 minimum eval steps, 3 minimum train steps, and 2 500 maximum total steps.
+In the case it is the `graph_exp1000_e3_t3_tot2500` model, which in a `MontyForGraphMatching` model with 1 000 exploratory steps, 3 minimum eval steps, and 3 minimum train steps.

 ```yaml
 # @package experiment.config.monty_config